frictionlessdata/frictionlessdata.io/templates/standards/csv.md

 * No support for relationships between different "tables" (this is similar to the previous point - again see [Simple Data Format][sdf] for a way to address this with additional schema information) information)
-* Works best for tabular data - not good for data with nesting or other specific
+* Works best for tabular data - not good for data with nesting or where structure is not especially tabular (though remember most data can be put into tabular form if you try hard enough!)

 ### Links